ls1intum/LEARN-Hub/client/src/test/README.md

-# Frontend Testing
+# Client Testing

-This directory contains the minimal testing setup for the frontend, focused on high-value business logic.
+This directory contains the minimal testing setup for the client, focused on high-value business logic.

 ## Test Structure